Characters / The IT Crowd

 - Acquired Situational Narcissism: When she thinks she's won Employee of the Month and it turns out, everyone just thinks she's dead.
 Happens again when she actually wins Employee of the Month.

 - All Women Love Shoes: Jen loves shoes so much it's literally all she can say when she sees a pair that she wants until she can get her hands on them, and when she does they literally mangle her feet, putting her in intense pain for the rest of the day.

-- Belligerent Sexual Tension: Has some of this going on with Roy.
+- Belligerent Sexual Tension: Has some of this going on with Roy, mostly in series 1.